2020 United States House of Representatives elections in Florida: District 18

 The 18th district encompasses the Treasure Coast region, and includes all of St. Lucie and Martin counties, as well as part of Palm Beach County.
 The district includes the cities of Port St. Lucie, Fort Pierce, and Jupiter.
-Republican Brian Mast, who has represented the district since 2017, was re-elected with 54% of the vote in 2018.
+Republican Brian Mast, who had represented the district since 2017, was re-elected with 54% of the vote in 2018.

 This district was included on the list of Republican-held seats the Democratic Congressional Campaign Committee targeted in 2020.